PalisadoesFoundation/switchmap-ng/docs/source/configuration.rst

 The ``server:`` Section
 ~~~~~~~~~~~~~~~~~~~~~~~

+This section of the configuration file:

+1) needs to be added to the ``core:`` section if you plan to configure your server to be an API server.
-This is the section of the configuration file that governs the API server operation of ``switchmap-ng``.
+2) governs the API server operation of ``switchmap-ng``.
 Here is how it is configured.

+Here is how it is configured:

 =================================== ========
 Parameter                           Description